Revealing the Prestige’s Method An eyes wide open review of Christopher Nolan’s magical movie, The Prestige.

 The next question that we must ask ourselves is this – can we trust Borden’s or Angier’s diaries?
 Obviously not.
-One of the greater sub-plot twists is the reveal to Borden that Angier is writing to him “from the dead”.
+One of the greater sub-plot twists is the reveal to Borden that Angier is writing to him “from the dead.”
 Similarly, we feel Angier’s unfettered angst and loathing for Borden when Borden’s diary reveals that the entire document was crafted solely for his consumption.
 So, if this is the case, why should we believe a single thing that these sources have revealed to us?
 Right, so please keep that in mind as we continue forward.

 Early on Borden discovers a key fact about what it means to truly become a great magician/artist.
 Borden understood that it took complete dedication to his craft 24/7/365 days of the year.
 There was no on-stage moment… his life was the stage.
 But what has this to do with the final reveal?
 Angier finally understands that to best Borden he is going to have to get his hands dirty.
 He is going to invest sizably and go to extraordinary lengths to better Borden.
 And in Angier’s defense, this he does really really well.
 Angier is solely responsible for this the most extraordinary of surprises in all of the movie.
 He has finally learned the lesson Borden has been trying to teach him for years.
-And it is this lesson, this surprise that 98% of the movie’s audience are blissfully unaware.
+And it is this lesson, this surprise, that 98% of the movie’s audience are blissfully unaware.

-Secondly throughout the movie we are shown time and time again the details of various magic tricks and how they physically work.
-Then at the end all of a sudden this pattern stops and the machine actually works?
+Secondly, throughout the movie we are shown time and time again the details of various magic tricks and how they physically work.
+Then, at the end, all of a sudden this pattern stops and the machine actually works?
 This answer is disjointed in the extreme.
 If this occurred in The Illusionist I wouldn’t have given it a second thought.
 But it didn’t… it occurred in The Prestige and it in so doing is a logical fallacy.

-And finally, the movie proves its on thesis in that most don’t really want to know how a magic trick is done.
+And finally, the movie proves its own thesis in that most don’t really want to know how a magic trick is done.
 We really do want to be fooled.
-So to it goes with the mechanics of how the movie actually works.
+So too it goes with the mechanics of how the movie actually works.
 Most do not want to be fooled.
 Ask yourself this question.
 Is The Prestige a drama or a science fiction movie?
 It doesn’t logically follow that it would be a science fiction movie.
 It makes no sense that a writer/director as smart as Christopher Nolan would make this mistake accidentally.
 Its way too brazen and obvious for such a nuanced and intelligent director.

-Q. But the HATS man!
+Common Questions: Q. But the HATS man!
 What about the hats and the cats?
 He sees them with his own two eyes!
 He discovers that the machine works all on his own!